-When cool, cut the kernels and then scrape the cobs to remove all the juices.
+When cool, cut the kernels and then scrape the cobs to also capture all the juices.

-Add the corn, salt, and black pepper.
+Add the corn along with the juices you scraped from the cobs, salt, and black pepper.
 Cook and stir for a minute or two.

 Add the cream and remaining butter.
 Stir until the butter has melted.

 Remove the pan from the heat and stir through the cilantro.
 Serve immediately.

 🧾 More Recipes You’ll Like

 - Pan Fried Zucchini with Lemon and Parmesan